-Broadly defined, a person may be considered homebound if he/she meets one or more of the following conditions:
+Broadly defined, a person may be considered for home delivery services if he or she meets one or more of the following conditions:

 He/she has difficulties leaving home.